 That means if you have a ticket, you still lose your seat after ten minutes if the screening is full.

 It also means that if you arrive to a sold-out show, you can get a number and wait in a rush line until we fill up empty seats.

 Café, bar and culture venue, run by Nordic Black Theatre.
-Caféteatret will host three of our events.

 Hollendergata 8, nordicblacktheatre.no

-Tickets sold at entrance.
+Tickets are sold only at the entrance.